vwickrem/a-new-beginning/README.md

 # a-new-beginning
 This is my first repository.
-It is a test for learning purposes
+It is a test for learning purposes.

+I am very excited to start my Github adventure!!